 An Interview With Elitsa Dermendzhiyska on BetwixtPosted: 15 Jun 2021

-We spoke to Elitsa Dermendzhiyska, entrepreneur and science writer (Guardian, Aeon) about Betwixt; an iOS experience described as “Lifeline meets Lord of the Rings”, bringing together fantasy and psychology.
+We hosted an interview with Elitsa Dermendzhiyska, entrepreneur and science writer about Betwixt; an iOS experience described as “Lifeline meets Lord of the Rings”, bringing together fantasy and psychology.

 Can you tell us a little bit about your background and what Betwixt is all about?